tateosborne/Triva-with-Graphics/README.md

 the answer box will change to green or red and the score will be updating before moving to the next question.

 Finally, when the quiz is complete, the final score is displayed so the user can see how they did.

+I believe that I should get 90 points for my final project, broken down as 35 for requirements and 65 for functionality.
+Based on the rubric, I have completed the requirements and while I admit I didn't go super above and beyond them, I would argue I did more than the bare minimum.
+As for the 65 for functionality, everything in my program runs great and smoothly.
+It functions as intended and has interaction with the user.
+While, I believe I have demonstrated my understanding of these topics in this project, I do not thing I do think I'm shy of the full 70 points for functionality, as I think that I would need more aspects to earn the full amount for this.